-Brumos Museum houses the history of Florida’s hometown race team
+Brumos Collection houses the history of Florida’s hometown race team

 In 1951, Hubert Brundage decided to enhance the business of his Florida hardware store by selling new Volkswagens that he parked by the front door.
 A weekend racer, he soon began distributing Porsches as well and expanded into Brundage Motors, based in Jacksonville, Florida.
 Whenever the company would receive a wire, the standard telex shorthand would reduce the company’s name down to “Brumos,” and the rest is racing history.